 Once a month, the bank sends a CTA statement directly to the department.

-A departmental employee compares the CTA statement with the CTA Log Sheet to ensure that all charges are appropriate.
+A departmental employee compares the CTA statement with the CTA Log Sheet and receipts to ensure that all charges are appropriate.

 The department is responsible for retaining the monthly statement and the CTA Log Sheet for six years after the end of the current fiscal year.
 See 90.01 for records retention schedules and procedures.